Legislative Council Today

-The main functions of the Legislative Council are to enact, amend or repeal laws; examine and approve budgets, taxation and public expenditure; and raise questions on the work of the government.
-The Legislative Council is also given the power to endorse the appointment and removal of the judges of the Court of Final Appeal and the Chief Judge of the High Court, as well as the power to impeach the Chief Executive.
+Articles 66 to 79 of the Basic Law provide for the formation, powers and functions of the Legislative Council.
+The main functions of the Legislative Council are to enact laws; examine and approve budgets, taxation and public expenditure; monitor the work of the Government; and endorse the appointment and removal of the judges of the Court of Final Appeal and the Chief Judge of the High Court.
+It also has the power to impeach the Chief Executive.

-The election for the sixth term of the Legislative Council was held on 4 September 2016.
-According to the Basic Law and the Legislative Council Ordinance (Cap.
-542), the term of office of the Legislative Council is four years except the first term.
-The sixth term commenced on 1 October 2016.
+The election for the first Legislative Council of the HKSAR was held on 24 May 1998.
+According to the Basic Law and the Legislative Council Ordinance, the term of office of Members of the first Legislative Council of the HKSAR is two years and began on 1 July 1998.

 The President of the Legislative Council is elected by and from among Members of the Legislative Council.